Can Costco Travel Really Save You on Your Next Disney Trip?

 Is It Worth the Upgrade?

-If you're booking a Disney vacation and already shop at Costco regularly, the Executive membership likely pays for itself.
+If you're booking a Disney vacation and already shop at Costco regularly, the Executive membership likely pays for itself!
 But if you're signing up just for this trip?
 Do the math.
 That $130 membership fee eats into your savings pretty quickly if you're not using other Costco services.
+Keep in mind though that Costco will send you the difference of upgrading to the Executive membership if you don’t spend enough throughout the year to cover the jump from basic to executive.

-Here's the showdown everyone wants to see.
+This is the big question!
 Should you book through Costco or use an authorized Disney vacation planner?
-Both options are legitimately fantastic; it just depends on your priorities!
+Both are legitimate and both will help you save money!
+So it really just depends on your priorities!

 Where Costco Wins

-Price: In many cases, Costco packages are $300-$1,000 cheaper than booking the same components separately.
+Price: In many cases, Costco packages are $300-$1,000 cheaper than booking everything separately.

-Simplicity: Everything's bundled: hotel, tickets, taxes.
-One transaction, done.
+Simplicity: Everything's bundled for you, hotel, tickets, taxes.
+One transaction and you’re done!

-Rewards: If you're an Executive member with the Costco credit card, that 5% total cash back adds up fast.
+Rewards: If you're an Executive member with the Costco credit card, that 5% total cash back adds up fast!
+You can get that Disney churro without feeling bad about spending money on it!

-Good for experienced Disney visitors: If you know exactly what you want and don't need planning help, Costco's straightforward booking works fine.
+Good for experienced Disney visitors: If you know exactly what you want and don't need planning help, Costco’s very straightforward booking works great!

 Where Disney Travel Agents Win